publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1301.md

 [Act Sept.
 1, 1954, ch.
 1206][/us/act/1954-09-01/ch1206], title I, § 114, [68 Stat.
 1087][/us/stat/68/1087], as amended Oct.
 17, 1979, [Pub.
 L. 96–88, title V, § 509(b)][/us/pl/96/88/s509/b], [93 Stat.
 695][/us/stat/93/695], provided that:

-> “As used in the provisions of the Social Security Act amended by this title \[sections 402, 403, 415, and 421 of this title\], the term ‘Secretary’ means the Secretary of Health and Human Services.”
+> “As used in the provisions of the Social Security Act amended by this title \[[42 U.S.C.
+402][/us/usc/t42/s402], 403, 415, and 421\], the term ‘Secretary’ means the Secretary of Health and Human Services.”

 ----------